 These substances may help to reduce your risk of developing certain types of cancers — particularly in conjunction with the minerals found in whole grains — such as copper, selenium, magnesium and manganese. — LiveStrong

-This vegan chili mac recipe makes a hearty meal the whole family will enjoy.
+This meatless chili mac recipe makes a hearty meal the whole family will enjoy.
 Serve with a tossed green salad or corn on the cob for a simple and fast dinner.

 Recipe adapted from Dr. Neal Barnard’s book, Breaking the Food Seduction.